 In addition to affecting animal ecosystems, fertilizers also have the potential to directly harm humans.
-Chemical runoff in waterways also makes its way into fish, poisoning them and the humans that consume them (5).
-Nitrates from fertilizers may also easily enter the groundwater, poisoning surrounding communities, and causing life-threatening diseases and conditions due to the toxicity of elevated nitrate levels in humans (6).
+Furthermore, chemical runoff in waterways makes its way into fish, poisoning them and the humans that consume them (5).
+Nitrates from fertilizers may also easily enter the groundwater, poisoning surrounding communities and causing life-threatening diseases and conditions in humans due to the toxicity of elevated nitrate levels in the body (6).
 With approximately one-third of the world not having access to clean drinking water, the continued heavy application of chemical fertilizers presents an issue to human society (7).
-At the same time, global water usage has skyrocketed for agricultural purposes, namely crop irrigation (8).
+At the same time, global water usage for agricultural purposes such as crop irrigation has skyrocketed (8).
 To reduce the environmental impacts of plant cultivation, alternative growing methods that reduce chemical fertilizer use and water consumption are desperately required.
+One alternative growing method is the use of common household waste as sources of nutrients.
+Another alternative growing method involves substrate-based growing methods such as hydroponics.
+A study conducted by Blok, Jackson, et al. demonstrated higher growth yields from substrate-based growing methods, such as hydroponics, compared to soil-based growing methods due to superior transport rates of water, nutrients, and oxygen allowed by the former (8).
+Hydroponics involves growing plants in a non-soil substrate with a nutrient reservoir.
+Water from the nutrient solution is recirculated amongst plants and reused, thereby reducing its consumption.

-The researchers hypothesized that the application of alternative growing methods on common garden plants (Dwarf French Marigolds and Garden Cress) would better improve plant health, as determined by plant height at first bloom, plant survival rate, and growth time, in comparison to the control counterparts. lants require nutrients including nitrogen, phosphorus, potassium, calcium, and magnesium (9).
-Such nutrients can be found in a common household.
+We hypothesized that the application of alternative growing methods on the common garden plants dwarf French marigolds (Tagetes patula L.) and garden cress (Lepidium sativum) would better improve plant health, as determined by plant height at first bloom, plant survival rate, and growth time, in comparison to controls.
+We used common household items as sources of nutrients required by plants, which includes nitrogen, phosphorus, potassium, calcium, and magnesium (9).
 Human urine was used as an organic fertilizer for its high nitrogen content from its chief component, urea, and accessibility (10).
-Eggshells were another organic fertilizer used due to its calcium content via calcium carbonate.
-Wood ash, produced from slash-and-burn agriculture, was another selected fertilizer, containing partially water-soluble calcium, potassium, and magnesium (2).
+Eggshells were another organic fertilizer, used due to their calcium content via calcium carbonate.
+Wood ash, produced from slash-and-burn agriculture and containing partially water-soluble calcium, potassium, and magnesium, was another selected fertilizer (2).
+We selected two common hydroponic systems for this project: wick and deep water culture (DWC).

-A study conducted by Blok, Jackson, et al. demonstrates higher growth yields from substrate-based growing, such as hydroponics, compared to soil-based growing from superior transport rates of water, nutrients, and oxygen (8).
-Hydroponics involves growing plants in a non-soil substrate with a nutrient reservoir.
-Water from the nutrient solution is recirculated and reused amongst plants, thereby reducing its consumption.
-Two common hydroponic systems were selected for this project: wick and deep water culture (DWC).
 Wick systems use a wick to deliver the nutrient solution to the substrate while DWC systems partially submerge plant roots directly into the nutrient solution.

-This experiment demonstrates how certain alternative growing methods can have beneficial effects on plant growth in terms of increasing plant height at first bloom, increasing plant survival rates, and decreasing plant growth time.
+This experiment demonstrated how certain alternative growing methods can have beneficial effects on plant growth in terms of increasing plant height at first bloom, increasing plant survival rates, and decreasing plant growth time.

 Results

 The marigolds and garden cress were tested in the same manner.
 Germinated seeds were planted in soil or substrate, depending on the treatment.
 Group 1 (Control) seeds were grown conventionally in plain soil, Group 2 (Urea Solution) seeds were watered with a urine-based urea solution weekly, Group 3 (Burnt Foliage) seeds were given wood ashes weekly, Group 4 (Eggshell Grounds) were given finely-ground shards of eggshells weekly, Group 5 (Wick System) seeds were grown in a wick-style hydroponic system, and Group 6 (DWC System) seeds were grown in a deep water culture hydroponic system.
-Researchers monitored plant growth over a 13 week period.
+Plant growth was monitored over a 13-week period.